 Childhood and adolescent obesity is a major global and European public health problem.
-Current public actions mostly include indiscriminate blanket policies and strategies focused on single factors.
-This means policies are not as effective as needed, leaving a need for actions focused on specific demographics which are well monitored and evaluated.
+Current public actions aimed at reducing obesity mostly consist of broad, indiscriminate blanket policies and strategies focused on single factors.
+This means that current health policies are not as effective as they need to be.
+There is therefore a strong need for actions targeting specific demographics that are well monitored and evaluated.

-BigO is set up to cover this gap by using modern technology such as smartphones and big data, so that contribution of European citizens contribute to data collection.
+BigO was designed to fill this gap by using modern technology such as smartphones and big data, allowing European citizens to contribute to data collection.
 The BigO platform allows the analysis of behavioural patterns from data collected via the mobile myBigOapp.

 How does BigO work?

 Primary and secondary schools (age 9-18 years old) can implement BigO in their school programme.
-Children become citizen scientists and collect information such as food advertisements, the food they eat, and behavioural data such as exercising and transportation methods with myBigOapp.
+Children become citizen scientists, and collect information using the myBigOapp on food advertisements they have viewed, the food they eat, and behavioural data such as exercise and transportation methods.
 Clinics involving children with obesity can also participate.
-Here, the same information, complemented by some other information that can be beneficial to the clinicians for individual treatment of the child, can be collected.
+Here, the same information can be collected, complemented by other health-related information used by the clinicians for individual treatment of the child.

 What does BigO do for public health?

 Using the behavioural and local environmental data, comprehensive models on how the different factors in these domains interact with obesity prevalence will be created.
-This way data-driven predictions can show how effective policies are in specific communities.
-Moreover it enables the real-time monitoring of the response of the population by data visualisations.
-A portal speficially tailored to public health professionals is being constructed.
+In this way, data-driven predictions can show how effective policies are in specific communities.
+Moreover, it enables the real-time monitoring of the response of the population using data visualisations.
+A portal specifically tailored to public health professionals is being constructed.